 - astigmatism, which can result in blurry vision because the cornea is not perfectly shaped to direct light into the eye

-- presbyopia, which is farsightedness caused by the loss of elasticity of the eye’s lens due to aging
+- presbyopia, which is farsightedness that’s caused by the loss of elasticity of the eye’s lens due to aging

-Cataract is a clouding of the lens, causing blurry or color-tinted vision.
-People with cataracts often report “haloes” surrounding objects that they are looking at, particularly at night.
-It is most common in older people, and cataracts can be removed by surgery that replaces the lens with an artificial lens.
+A cataract is a clouding of the lens, causing blurry or color-tinted vision.
+People with cataracts often report “haloes” surrounding objects they’re looking at, particularly at night.
+This condition is most common in older adults.

 Age-related macular degeneration (AMD) is gradual damage to the cells of the macula.
 This condition is most common in people over 60 years of age.

-This happens if one of the eyes is blocked from producing clear images during the critical years from ages 0 to 6.
-One eye may be inhibited by problems such as a lid droop, tumor, or crossed eyes (strabismus) that are not fixed when a child is young.
+This happens if one of the eyes is blocked from producing clear images during the critical years from ages birth to 6.
+One eye may be inhibited by problems such as a lid droop, tumor, or misaligned eyes (strabismus) that are not corrected when a child is young.